artsy/artsy.github.io/_posts/2021-11-22-using-context-to-simplify-a-react-form.md

      return formikContext
    }
    ```

+   We use `ArtworkValues` as the generic type so that when we are accessing `values` anywhere inside the component
+   tree, `values` can be type-checked.

 2. Convert all of the components in the form to functional components and to TypeScript.
 (Because the form is
    several years old, there were still many class components and many components that were not yet using